 What if I'm having trouble finishing my veggie boxes?

 No problem!
 You can always opt to build your own veggie box in our online shop.
-Each veggie box is around $27 worth of veggies.
-If that turns out to be too much you can simply order the veggies that you want, in the amounts that work best for you from our online shop.
-Our goal with our online shop is to provide you with the most amount of flexibly.
+Each veggie box is around $29 worth of veggies.
+If that turns out to be too much you can simply order the veggies that you want, in the amounts that work best for you from our online farm store.
+Our goal is to provide you with the most amount of flexibly.